ethanlindley/quadrant-otp/README.md

 ## Requirements

 You must have the latest build of the Panda3D SDK installed, of which can be found [here](https://www.panda3d.org/download.php?sdk&version=&version=1.9.4 "Panda3D 1.9.4 SDK").

+## Contributing

+Any contributions are more than welcomed!
+Feel free to fork the repository, make some changes and submit a Pull Request.
+I'll be sure to review any PRs that are submitted to the repository.